tomazc/iCount/README.md

 # iCount processing of iCLIP protein-RNA interaction data

-This is the command-line interface (CLI) to the iCount pipeline.
+iCount is a Python module and associated command-line interface (CLI), which provides all the commands needed to process iCLIP data and
-The pipeline provides all the commands needed to process FASTQ iCLIP data and generate:
+generate:

 + Demultiplexed and adapter-trimmed FASTQ files.
 + BAM files with mapped iCLIP reads.